-Upon direction to appeal and/or upon dismissal from lab/ clinical, a student is required to submit an appeal to continue.
-Upon review of any individual appeal, a student may be granted the ability to make-up missed lab/clinical time and then continue with the term/program.
-If the appeal is denied, a student will be officially dismissed for the lab/clinical for the applicable term and will have to repeat the lab/clinical portion.
+Upon direction to appeal and/or upon dismissal from lab/clinical/practicum, a student is required to submit an appeal to continue.
+Upon review of any individual appeal, a student may be granted the ability to make-up missed lab/clinical/practicum time and then continue with the term/program.
+If the appeal is denied, a student will be officially dismissed for the lab/clinical/practicum for the applicable term and will have to repeat the lab/clinical/practicum portion.

-Please note that each lab/clinical course is a pre-requisite to any subsequent lab/clinical course (e.g. NSG 104 must be successfully completed prior to enrolling into NSG 204, etc.).
-Each lab/clinical course must be completed with 100% attendance and a passing grade before progressing to the subsequent term.
+Please note that each lab/clinical/practicum course is a pre-requisite to any subsequent lab/clinical/practicum course/ Each lab/clinical/practicum course must be completed with 100% attendance (hours) and a passing grade before progressing to the subsequent term.